FRRouting/frr/doc/user/ldpd.rst

    the IPv4 or IPv6 transport-address used by the LDP protocol to talk on this interface.

-.. index:: neighbor A.B.C.D password PASSWORD
+.. index:: neighbor A.B.C.D password [101] PASSWORD
-.. clicmd:: [no] neighbor A.B.C.D password PASSWORD
+.. clicmd:: [no] neighbor A.B.C.D password [101] PASSWORD

    The following command located under MPLS router node configures the router of a LDP device.
 This device, if found, will have to comply with the configured password.
 PASSWORD is a clear text password wit its digest sent through the network.

+   The optional "101" keyword indicates that the password is in encrypted form.
+Encrypted passwords are encoded in base64.
+Please see :ref:`protocol-key-encryption` for further details.

 .. index:: neighbor A.B.C.D holdtime HOLDTIME
 .. clicmd:: [no] neighbor A.B.C.D holdtime HOLDTIME